-Our Standards of Conduct and Ethics provides a strong cultural foundation that helps our members with training and education responsibilities to adhere to all education related policies, Standards for RTOs 2015 and procedures and establishes the values of SLSNSW.
+Our Standards of Conduct and Ethics provides a strong cultural foundation that helps our members with training and education responsibilities to adhere to all education related policies and procedures and aligns with the beliefs of SLSNSW.

 Expectations and learning needs of course participants are changing, and it is important that our TAFs not only meet the accreditation requirements but also commit to our Standards of Conduct and Ethics.